 Now days we get you in the water sooner, so you can start having the dives you dreamed of.
-It’s a piece of cake, as your pool dives will prepare you for your Open Water Dives.
+It’s a piece of cake, your pool dives will prepare you for your open water dives.

-All you need to do is a little home study online in the week or two leading up to your course.
-All the diving equipment is supplied with your course; just bring your Mask, Snorkel, Fins and Boots (these can be hired if needed), a pen, your togs and a towel.
-You can purchase your PADI eLearning course from our website to get you started right now.
+All you need to do is be able to swim, check the RSTC Medical Statement, complete the online eLearning course and you’re set to go!
+All the SCUBA Diving Equipment can be supplied with your course (the course fee includes Wetsuit and SCUBA Gear Rental); just bring a pen, your togs and a towel.
+You can purchase your PADI eLearning course from our website right now to get you started.

-Our aim is to take you on lots of fascination adventures into the undersea world.
+Our aim is to take you on lots of fascinating adventures into the undersea world.
 We want to make your diving safe and enjoyable.
-At New Zealand Sea Adventures we are able to offer you the most comprehensive range of diving experiences including: dive trips to lots of great locations, boat dives, shore dives, over 20 PADI Specialty diver courses, PADI Instructor courses and TDI Technical Diver courses.
+At New Zealand Sea Adventure’s, we are able to offer you the most comprehensive range of diving experiences including: lots of trips to great dive locations, boat dives, shore dives, over 20 PADI Specialty diver courses, PADI Instructor courses and TDI Technical Diver courses.

 PADI is by far the largest and safest diver certifying system in the world, so no matter what country you are in, your PADI qualification will be recognised.